webrecorder/browsertrix-crawler/docs/docs/develop/dedupe.md

 Committing the crawl may take a long time, depending on the size of the crawl.
 For this reason, the indexer entrypoint includes a dedicated command to commit a single crawl, `indexer --commitCrawlId <crawlid>`.

+### Concurrent Crawl Support

+If running with `--dedupeConcurrent`, each new hash is automatically committed to `allhashes` and `allcounts` is updated for every new hash.
+If a concurrent crawl is canceled, it is additionally tracked in `allcanceled` to indicate that it needs to be included in the remove crawl count

 #### Dedupe Lookup

 To write a revisit record, two Redis lookups are needed: